GDScript Documentation Guide

 *DataType:* `Type`

 Description.
-Omit `*Default:*` if no default is explicitly set in the source.If a variable has no explicitly set default value in the source, omit the *Default:* line entirely — do not guess or infer one.
+Omit `*Default:*` if no default is explicitly set in the source.If a variable has no explicitly set default value in the source, remove the *Default:* line entirely.

 Each signal gets its own ### heading: